Helping The Story Continue

 Kids’ Chance is a non-profit that provides scholarships to children whose parent has suffered a severe or fatal accident at work.
 These scholarships allow students to pursue higher level education, even if their families must spend money on medical bills or can no longer work in the same capacity.

-The proceeds from the silent auction support Kids’ Chance scholarships provided to families that have been impacted by a parent’s work-related injury or death; Georgia was the first Kids’ Chance charity established in the country and has raised over $6M since their creation in 1988.
+The proceeds from the silent auction fund Kids’ Chance scholarships provided to families that have been impacted by a parent’s work-related injury or death; Georgia was the first Kids’ Chance charity established in the country and has raised over $6M since its creation in 1988.

-The 2022 silent auction winning bid was placed by Dave Mehlrose, Regional Safety Manager at Allison-Smith Company.
-Since he had previously achieved a Construction Safety Certificate from Georiga Tech, he gifted the opportunity to Joseph McManigal, a safety professional on his team.
-McManigal is well on his way to earning the certificate thanks to the commitment of his employer to growing their safety culture, and their continued support for the Kids’ Chance program.
+The 2022 silent auction winning bid was placed by Dave Mehlrose, regional safety manager at Allison-Smith Company.
+Since he had previously earned a Construction Safety Certificate from Georgia Tech, he gifted the opportunity to Joseph McManigal, a safety professional on his team.
+McManigal completed the Safety and Health Management Certificate in mid-2023 thanks to the commitment of his employer to growing the organization's safety culture and supporting the Kids' Chance Program.
+Two months later, he was promoted to site safety director on the project he was assigned.
+McManigal has plans to continue earning certificates with the ultimate goal of completing the Premier Occupational Safety and Health Certificate.

 Mehlrose himself has also taken several additional courses since earning his certificate.
 “It’s all about the education, and that’s why I choose to continue my professional development through Georgia Tech — they provide the best safety training classes.”